-DAI is an algorithmic stablecoin, which means MakerDao uses certain incentives to follow the price of the US dollar in a decentralized fashion.
+DAI is an algorithmic stablecoin, which means MakerDao uses certain incentives to follow the US dollar price in a decentralized fashion.

 However, since July 2020, DAI has consistently being traded above its peg on several exchanges.
 Although prices still around just one to three cents above the US dollar mark, a series of monetary policy changes made by MakerDao was understood as a warning for the whole community.

-Following the current yield farming frenzy, the demand for DAI amid the crypto industry is reaching all-time highs.
+Following the current yield farming frenzy, the demand for DAI amid the crypto industry reaches all-time highs.
 Some analysts pointed out that, in case DAI implodes, DeFi will suffer a devastating blow that will harm years of progress.

 What Is DefiDollar?

-DefiDollar (DUSD) is a stablecoin that is backed by a stablecoin-aggregator strategy to stay near the dollar mark.
-This way, DUSD can be used as a hedge against volatility, as well as a new asset for investors interested in portfolio risk diversification.
+DefiDollar (DUSD) is a stablecoin backed by a stablecoin-aggregator strategy to stay near the dollar mark.
+This way, DUSD can be used as a hedge against volatility and a new asset for investors interested in portfolio risk diversification.